-If you have not found a place prior to arrival here, you might want to book a hostel for the first days here while you are house-hunting.
+If you have not found a place prior to arrival here, you might want to book a hostel in Amsterdam for the first days here while you are house-hunting.

 Since many of you need a residence permit if you stay in Holland for a longer period of time, one of the conditions of getting a permit is registering at the local Municipal Registry.
 One of the documents you need for that is a proof of residence, which can either be a rental contract or a signed letter by the principal occupier of the flat.
 Therefore, make sure that your potential landlord can provide you with one of these if you need to apply for a permit.
 Not all people renting out rooms are willing to register their tenants.